-- In line with the progressive dividend policy, the Company is pleased to announce an annual dividend of 8.4p with the Dividend record date of 3rd July, 2020. - The Company's Ordinary Shares are expected to go ex-dividend on 2nd July, 2020 and the dividend is expected to be paid on 31st July, 2020. - During fiscal 2020 the Company paid its shareholders an interim dividend of 5.2p with the record date of 22nd November, 2019. - These dividend payments reflect the Board's confidence in the Group's business plan and growth prospects.
+- In line with the progressive dividend policy, the Company is pleased to announce a final dividend of 8.4p with the Dividend record date of 2 July, 2021 in addition to the interim dividend of 5.72p which was paid in November 2020. - The Company's Ordinary Shares are expected to go ex-dividend on 1 July, 2021 and the dividend is expected to be paid on 31 July, 2021.

+• These dividend payments reflect the Company's continued strong performance through the period and the Board's confidence in the Group's business strategy and growth prospects